emardini/FilteredMap/README.md

 * The google places dataset is not comprehensive
 * The demo does not include localization, the string resources are hardcoded
 * There is no meaninngful business logic that requires unit testing, the code is mainly plumbing
+* The search function could be made generic to accept place types other than parks and a different locality (city or zip code), but given there is no user input I decided not to add that capability

+## Structure
+* DTO classes in infrastructure are internal to ensure the solution uses the core entities to move the data between layers
+* The core layer consists on interfaces and entities used as contracts between layers
+* The website is deployed at https://filteredmap.azurewebsites.net/